-Clinical trials are where promising drug candidates go to be tested—and where most of them fail.
+Clinical trials are where promising drug candidates meet real patients—and where many programs discover that an elegant scientific hypothesis is not enough.
 Despite billions of dollars in investment, the overall probability of a drug entering Phase I clinical trials and eventually receiving FDA approval is approximately 7.9%.
-The average Phase III trial alone costs over $255 million and takes years to complete.
+A large Phase III trial can cost hundreds of millions of dollars and take years to complete.

 Why Trials Fail